Hello, My Name is Rebecca

 The presence of God and presents from God, my husband (especially when I catch him admiring me unexpectedly), “nuggle” times and dates with my children, vision planning and dreaming with God, a clean house, that “lightbulb” moment when people get a revelation of the extravagant love of God and His amazing Kingdom and they exchange lies for the truth, funny people, laughing!!!, playing dress-up, traveling to beautiful places, tasting something so amazing that it awakens the tear ducts and heaven invades earth as angels sing, bouquets of herbal flowers from my garden in small white pitchers, farmers’ markets, firefly’s in the summertime, glowing candles, a warm cozy fire, pumpkins and apples in the fall, an afternoon to myself at home, feet pajamas (on the children, not me), Christmastime, snow…especially the sound when it falls or the crunch under my feat, clean lavender scented sheets, a Jeep Wrangler with my favorite driving playlist, the Blue Angels, camping—so long as I have my own toilet, my favorite perfume, sassy earrings, cowgirl boots and heels, spa days, soup on the stove, bread in the oven, and fun things scheduled on the calendar with my husband and best friends.

 Hidden Hand by E.D.E.N.
-Southworth, Nourished by Lia Huber, Redeeming Love by Francine Rivers, Mandy by Julie Andrews, the Bible…duh, and all Chris Van Dusen & Jennifer Black Reinhardt books (I love children’s books).
-I am an avid reader, but am usually filling my time with books on Kingdom living, marriage and parenting, DIY, cooking, or herbalism…rarely just a pleasure read except when I have a child on my lap.
+Southworth, Nourished by Lia Huber, Bread & Wine by Shauna Niequist, Redeeming Love by Francine Rivers, Mandy by Julie Andrews, Where the Crawdads Sing by Delia Owens, the Bible…duh, and all Chris Van Dusen, Kobi Yamada/ Charles Santoso, & Jennifer Black Reinhardt books (I love children’s books).
+I am an avid reader, but am usually filling my time with books on Kingdom living, marriage, parenting, DIY, cooking, or herbalism…rarely just a pleasure read except when I have a child on my lap.

 Sorry, no such thing.
 The list of music I don’t like would be shorter.
 Music is just the soundtrack to life and there are different soundtracks for every activity.
 For instance: Chris Botti, Michael Bublé, Andrea Bocelli, Melody Gardot, or Diana Krall are perfect for cooking dinner.
 Scala and Kolacny or Libera are favorites in the fall and into Christmas, Bethel Worship I take with me on my walks, and we have already established my Lip-synch career to 80’s music.
 Then, of course, there is the soundtrack that comes out when I am driving all by myself— yes, true freedom—that’s the jeep soundtrack… but that is privileged information.